TheMichaelRay/project-1/README.md

 --
 ###Known Bugs
 --
-* Redundancy in CSS
+* Redundancy in CSS.
-* Gameboard breaks if the window is too small
+* Gameboard breaks if the window is too small.
-* Drag and drop does not work on mobile devices
+* Drag and drop does not work on mobile devices.
-* Drag and drop helper clone does not work, uses identical placeholder div instead
+* Drag and drop helper clone does not work, uses identical placeholder div instead.
-* Chips fall in front of the game board instead of behind it
+* Chips fall in front of the game board instead of behind it.
+* Does not work as well on mobile or on IE.